chelauk/italian_learning/the_basics.md

    - y ( ipsilon/ee greca )

 # 2 Numbers.
-This should be easy and maybe it is just me but after ten I always forget 🃏 when to switch from 'ten after' : undici to 'ten before':'dicianove' so
+This should be easy and maybe it is just me but after ten I always forget 🃏 when to switch from 'ten after' eg: undici to 'ten before' eg :dicianove

   - undici
   - dodici
   - tredici